spawaskar-cora/cora-docs/docs/user-guide/reports.md

 - Methods
 - Measurements
 - Articulations
-- Individual Numbers
+- Specimens by Individual Number
 - Trauma
 - Anomaly
 - Pathology
+- Individual Number
+- Advanced Specimen

 For all reports, you have several export options.

-- Copy results in a tabular format to the clipboard
 - Download an Excel file
 - Download a PDf file